tripphamm/react-scaled-props/README.md

 ### Provider

 Near the root of the app, add the `ScaledPropsProvider` component.
 This watches the screen size and provides context to any components in the tree that use scaled props.
-Any scaled prop will reach its maximum value when the screen width is >= `maxScreenWidth` and will reach its minimumValue when the screen width is <= `minScreenWidth`.
+Any scaled prop will reach its maximum value when the screen width is >= `maxScreenWidth` and will reach its minimum value when the screen width is <= `minScreenWidth`.
 For scaling based on height, add `minScreenHeight` and `maxScreenHeight`.

 ```jsx
 import * as React from "react";